Steps to Convince Someone to Go to Addiction Treatment

 These hesitations can be cleared up with a few pieces of advice that may help family or friends of a person who is struggling with drug use or addiction find the best way to convince their loved one to enter a treatment program.

-Step 1: Learn about addiction and treatment.
+Step 1: Learn About Addiction and Treatment

 Because of this, the first thing to do is learn about addiction and what causes it, what it does to the individual’s brain and behavior, and why treatment is necessary.

 There are a number of elements to take into consideration when researching a loved one’s addiction and treatment options.
 These include:

-Step 2: Make an intervention plan.
+Step 2: Make an Intervention Plan

 Making a plan for approaching a loved one about an addiction problem can help family or friends to be prepared for anything that may happen during the conversation.
 Gathering a group of people who can help, and even potentially hiring an intervention specialist to help in developing the plan, can ease the burden of the conversation.
 It can also provide a united front in convincing the person that family and friends have the loved one’s best interests at heart.

 The Association of Intervention Specialists can help in finding a professional trained to plan the event.
 The treatment center may also have resources that will support the process.
 In any case, establishing the plan in advance can ensure that family and friends have prepared responses for multiple objections that the individual might raise, making it more likely that the loved one can be convinced of the need for treatment.